Employer and Position Eligibility

 - Employers should check with their own legal counsel to ensure they are managing unpaid internships appropriately.
 If offering unpaid internships, please visit the Department of Labor page describing Internship Programs Under The Fair Labor Standards Act.

 Job and internship postings must be electronically uploaded to the Opportunities Board.
-A member of the Career Connections staff will review the posting to ensure it meets the policies outlined in this document.
+A member of the Alumni & Student Connections staff will review the posting to ensure it meets the policies outlined in this document.

 Campus Conduct & Best Practices